 Bonus: Take advantage of your college’s resources

 As you can see, applying for jobs takes a lot of strategizing.
 However, after working hard on your degree, this should be the easy part.
+You have all the skills and experience you need to get a great entry-level job out of school; you just have to look for the right career path and do the work of presenting all you have to offer in the right way.
 Follow these tips and soon enough you’ll have more interviews lined up than you can handle!

 Looking for more job search advice?
 Check out our Internships and Careers section.